otvam/pypeec/docs/technical.md

   * SuperLU is typically slower but is always available (integrated with SciPy).
   * UMFPACK is typically faster than SuperLU (available through SciKits).
   * MKL/PARDISO is typically faster than UMFPACK (available through Pydiso).
-  * Iterative solvers are also available (quite unstable, low memory requirements, integrated with SciPy).
+* Two different iterative solvers are available for solving the equation system ("GMRES" or "GCROT").
 * The FFTs for computing matrix-vector product with circulant tensors can be done with several algorithms.
-  * SciPy is typically slightly slower but is always available (integrated with SciPy)
+  * SciPy FFT library is always available (integrated with SciPy)
-  * FFTW is typically faster but has to be installed separately (available through pyFFTW)
+  * FFTW has to be installed separately (available through pyFFTW)
   * CuPy is extremely fast but require GPUs with the corresponding libraries (CUDA platform)

-Advanced optimizations (MKL, MPI, OpenMP, or C/FORTRAN) are not implemented.
-Moreover, the memory consumption is not heavily optimized.

 ## Configuration